ulikunitz/xz/README.md

 # Status

 Package xz/lzma has now working support for "classic" lzma files.
-An extremely simple lzmago binary is now provided for testing.
+A lzmago binary supporting the typical flags for a UNIX compression command is provided.

 To test it call the following command.

     $ lzmago bigfile

-After some time a hopefully much smaller file bigfile.lzma will have been created.
+After some time a much smaller file bigfile.lzma will replace bigfile.
 To decompress it use the following command.

     $ lzmago -d bigfile.lzma